nusofthq/avchat-documentation/_includes/overview.md

 **Themes**

-Language files are located in the `translations` folder.

-Here you will find the default language XML with which AVChat ships, `en.xml`.

-For more details one how to edit or add your own translations to AVChat see chapter [Translating AVChat](http://docs.avchat.net/standalone#translating-avchat)

 The themes are located in the `themes` folder.

 AVChat ships with 2 default themes: `dark` and `light` each with its own `style.xml` configuration file.